Using Async Effectively in LangGraph

 print(result["summary"])

 LangGraph also supports async streaming with astream(), which is especially useful when you want progress updates or token-level output.
-That deserves its own treatment though, so I will cover it properly in the near future rather than squeezing it into this post.
+That deserves its own treatment though, so I’ll cover it properly in the near future rather than squeezing it into this post.

-Notice what we did not do here.
-We did not use ToolNode, because the LLM is not choosing actions in this example.
+Notice what we didn’t do here.
+We didn’t use ToolNode, because the LLM isn’t choosing actions in this example.
 The graph itself already knows it should fetch every URL in state["urls"].
 If the LLM needs to decide which lookups to perform, then the better fit is the tool-calling pattern from Using Tools in LangGraph, ideally with async tools where the underlying work is also I/O-bound.

 Where Async Tools Fit